dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/http.md

 {{< /tabs >}}

 ## Using mTLS or enabling client TLS authentication along with HTTPS
-The HTTP binding can also be configured to use mTLS or client TLS authentication along with HTTPS by providing the `MTLSRootCA`, `MTLSClientCert` and `MTLSClientKey` metadata fields in the binding component.
+You can configure the HTTP binding to use mTLS or client TLS authentication along with HTTPS by providing the `MTLSRootCA`, `MTLSClientCert`, and `MTLSClientKey` metadata fields in the binding component.

-These fields can be passed as a file path or as a pem encoded strings.
-If the file path is provided, the file will be read and the contents will be used.
-If the pem encoded string is provided, the string will be used as is.
+These fields can be passed as a file path or as a pem encoded string.
+- If the file path is provided, the file will be read and the contents will be used.
+- If the pem encoded string is provided, the string will be used as is.
-When these fields are configured, dapr sidecar will use the provided certificate to authenticate itself with the server during the TLS handshake process.
+When these fields are configured, the Dapr sidecar will use the provided certificate to authenticate itself with the server during the TLS handshake process.

 ### When to use:
-This can be used when the server with which the HTTP binding is configured to communicate with, requires mTLS or client TLS authentication.
+You can use this when the server with which the HTTP binding is configured to communicate requires mTLS or client TLS authentication.

 ## Related links